mozilla-releng/relengdocs/bootcamp.rst

     -rw-r--r--  1 jlund  staff   977K 19 Apr 17:52 twistd.log

-* note: I am not including the directories for all the 'builders' the master knows how to run or any release* b2g* thunderbird* stuff.
+* Note: I am not including the directories for all the 'builders' the master knows how to run or any release* b2g* thunderbird* stuff.

 All Buildbot Masters have a ‘master.cfg’ file.
 This file's content boils down to a "BuildmasterConfig” dict that tells Buildbot everything it should do and how.
 From the above dir tree output, you can see 'master.cfg' is a link to a file from one of our two Buildbot repos:
 '../buildbot-configs/mozilla/universal_master_sqlite.cfg'. <- our staging master.cfg

-* Navigation tip: buildbot-configs/mozilla/* represents all our Build Master logic while buildbot-configs/mozilla-tests/* holds Test Master logic. 'buildbot-configs/mozilla2' and 'buildbot-configs/calendar' and 'buildbot-configs/seamonkey' can largely be ignored for learning purposes.
+* Navigation tip: buildbot-configs/mozilla/* represents all our Build Master logic while buildbot-configs/mozilla-tests/* holds Test Master logic.
+  'buildbot-configs/mozilla2' and 'buildbot-configs/calendar' and 'buildbot-configs/seamonkey' can largely be ignored for learning purposes.

 universal_master_sqlite.cfg will be our first file we look at.

-* FAIR WARNING:

-  - the code below will not run on its own.
-Being only snippets, it does not represent line for line of our actual code base.
-  - our code base is changes rapidly.
-The snippets below will surely get out of date.
-  - If you follow along with files in our repos, you will notice they are much more complex.
-They contain logic for handling builders and schedulers that are beyond our 'build a generic version of Firefox on each one of our platforms' bootcamp session.
-For example: we ignore all our debug, nightly, l10n, PGO, non-unified, no-profiling, valgrind, and xulrunner build variants.

 First things first, let's start populating Buildmasterconfig::